-Like most of us in any form of business really, quarantine has thrown its share of WTFs and SMHs at us while we’ve learned to make our business work remotely.
+Like most of us in any form of business really, quarantine threw its share of WTFs and SMHs at us while we learned to make our business work remotely.
 Some of us didn’t see much difference since our businesses are based from our home offices anyway, but others had to totally shift their mindset.

 So, what are we supposed to do now?

-Like a dog whose feeding time has been moved, things are getting interesting.
+Like a dog whose feeding time has been moved, things are getting interesting (I don't know, something my dad used to say anyway).
 We’re sorta “back to the office” but not in our full capacity and that in itself is adding to the stress.

-One thing this pandemic has taught us is that A. People need to wash their damn hands.
+Two things the pandemic taught us: A. People need to wash their damn hands.
 Like, a lot more often than they previously had done.
 And B. Humans adapt.
 It’s pretty much in everything we do, right?

 Rome Wasn’t Built in a Day

 Just go easy on yourself.
 Give yourself time to find your mojo.
 Set your alarm a few minutes early to give yourself a little cushion for that jet lag you may feel.
 May we suggest an extra-large travel mug of coffee?
 Not a necessity but, yeah, it sort of will be.
 At least for the first few days.

 Rally the Troops